 Richard Leon, Urban Forestry Manager for the City of Jacksonville, explained why the trees were larger than she expected.

 “This [size] is the sweet spot for trees,” he said.
 A smaller tree could be vandalized or damaged by a weed eater.
 A larger tree will take longer to establish.

-Though homeowners can request a specific tree from a list, Leon and Kathleen McGovern, COJ City Arborist, personally determine the best tree for each location.
+Though homeowners could request a specific tree from a list, Leon and Kathleen McGovern, COJ City Arborist, personally determined the best tree for each location.

 “I can’t say enough about this program,” said Maria.
 “Not only did they plant them...the fact that they are so tall and mature.
 I am really grateful.”